awsdocs/aws-lambda-developer-guide/doc_source/lambda-python-how-to-create-deployment-package.md

    ...
    ```

    Depending on the library, dependencies may appear in either `site-packages` or `dist-packages`, and the first folder in the virtual environment may be `lib` or `lib64`\.
 You can use the `pip show` command to locate a specific package\.

-  **Note**
-  In some cases, libraries may also be installed in the `dist-packages` directory\.

 1. Add your function code to the archive\.